Da Vinci Leda And The Swan

 Compositional Elements and Symbolism

 The background is typically depicted as a verdant landscape, with detailed botanical elements.
-This reflects Leonardo's interest in botany and his belief in the interconnectedness of all living things.
+But this reflects Leonardo's interest in botany and his belief in the interconnectedness of all living things.
 The presence of eggs, from which Helen and Clytemnestra are born, further emphasizes the theme of fertility and the consequences of Leda's union with Zeus.
 The composition as a whole is a harmonious blend of human beauty, divine power, and natural abundance.

 The Loss of the Original